boazbk/crypto/lec_17_SFE.md

 * __Setup assumptions:__ The definition does not assume a trusted third party, but people have studied different setup assumptions including a public key infrastructure, common reference string, and more.

-* __Adversarial power:__ It turns out that under certain condition, it can be possible to obtain secure multiparty computation with respect to adversaries that have unbounded computational power (so called "information theoretic security").
+* __Adversarial power:__ It turns out that under certain conditions, it can be possible to obtain secure multiparty computation with respect to adversaries that have unbounded computational power (so called "information theoretic security").
 People have also studies different variants of adversaries including "honest but curious" or "passive adversaries", as well as "covert" adversaries that only deviate from the protocol if they won't be caught.
 Other settings studied limit the adversary's ability to control parties (e.g., honest majority, smaller fraction of parties or particular patterns of control, adaptive vs static corruption).

 * __Concurrent compositions:__  The definition displayed above are for _standalone execution_ which is known not to automatically imply security with respect to _concurrent composition_, where many copies of the same protocol (or different protocols) could be executed simultaneously.
 This opens up all sorts of new attacks.[^grandmasters]  See [Yehuda Lindell's thesis](http://u.cs.biu.ac.il/~lindell/thesis.html) (or [this updated version](http://u.cs.biu.ac.il/~lindell/LNCSmonograph.html)) for more.
 A very general notion known as "UC security" (which stands for "Universally Composable" or maybe "Ultimate Chuck") has been proposed to achieve security in these settings, though at a price of additional setup assumptions, see [here](http://www.cs.tau.ac.il/~canetti/materials/ICALP08.pdf) and [here](http://eprint.iacr.org/2007/475).